kalogs-c/kablogs/content/posts/super-polymorphism-ts-dynamic-import.md

 export default DataSource;
 ```

-The `New()` function will act like a async contructor of our class, some situations we have to to async stuff before instanciate the object, and creating a function to do this will create a pattern and make our code more readable.
-Node that the expected return of this method is a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that contains something that implements `DataSource` when resolved.
+The `New()` function will act like a async contructor of our class, some situations we have to do async stuff before properly instantiated the object, and creating a function to do this will create a pattern and make our code more readable.
+Note that the expected return of this method is a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that contains something that implements `DataSource` when resolved.

-The `getMonster()` method receives the monster name that we want and return an [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that when resolved returns an instance of `MonsterData` that describe the data that we want to retrive from the APIs.
+The `getMonster()` method returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that when resolved returns an instance of `MonsterData` that describe the data that we want to retrieve from the APIs, based on the monster name.

-You've probably notice that the type `MonsterData` does not exist yet, so let's create it.
+You've probably noticed that the type `MonsterData` does not exist yet, so let's create it.
+This type will be the target of our modules, a global acceptable type that all the modules have to parse data to.
 You can create it on a separated file, but I'll still use the same one.

 ```ts
 /* src/DataSources/DataSource.ts */